 - BE GENUINE.
 Being genuine is huge for growing a loyal following!
 Definitely stay true to yourself.
 Be personable, funny, take a stance, have opinions, tell stories!
 If there is one thing I learned from Julie Solomon (she’s rad, go check her out!) it’s that being an actual human, and not a walking talking billboard, is key!
 She always says, “No one introduces themselves saying, ‘Hi I’m ___ and this bracelet is only $25, you can totally LiketoKow.it and it comes in 5 colors!'”.
 So, don’t overwhelm your Instagram account with that type of convo!
 People thrive off of relationships, it’s in our nature.
 We like relatable people, we’re attracted to people with the same thoughts, ideas, and aspirations.
 Being personable and yourself makes you unique, and it helps to attract and rappel (another piece of great advice I have learned from Julie) which is super important when trying to grow your following in a totally authentic way.
 You’ll attract like-minded fans and rappel people who may not think you are their cup of tea (but that’s okay!).

 - BE CONSISTENT.
 Consistency is so important in all aspects of blogging.
 I like to explain it in these terms: you wouldn’t watch a TV show that might come on when you expect it to, right?
 The same goes for blogging.
 Why would someone follow you if you might post this week/ month but might not?
 Think of your favorite blogger on Instagram and how much you love seeing what they’re up to that day or what they have planned and how bummed you’d be if they disappeared for a month and then popped back up whenever they felt like it.
 It’d be confusing and most likely you’d lose interest.
 If posting everyday isn’t your thing, that’s fine!
 But I would recommend posting at least once a week.
+Check out https://gainmorefollowers.com if you want to learn a little more about this.
 Personally, I try to post once a day on Instagram.

 - STAY RELATIVE.
 If you are a fashion blogger, don’t be posting photos of your cat or your car (or something else that’s totally random).
 I’m not saying every single photo has to be fashion related, but most of them should be.
 People are following you because they like what you’re sharing and what your brand represents, so remember that each time you post!
 Before posting a photo think, if you were following your account for the reasons you hope your followers are following your account, would you want to engage in the photo you’re thinking of posting?
 Would it interest you?
 Would it inspire you or spark your interest?
 If the answer is no, it’s probably best to leave it off of your page.
 Define your audience and target them! (check the end of the post for your free downloadable to help you define your ideal audience)